Homo heidelbergensis: Evolution

 H. heidelbergensis is thought to have descended from African H. erectus — sometimes classified as H. ergaster.
 The exact derivation from an ancestor species is obfuscated by a long gap in the human fossil record near the end of the Early Pleistocene.
 In 2016, Italian anthropologist Antonio Profico and colleagues suggested that 875,000 year old skull material from the Gombore II site of the Melka Kunture Formation, Ethiopia, represents a transitional morph between H. ergaster and H. heidelbergensis, and thus postulated that H. heidelbergensis originated in Africa.
 A 2023 genetic study of 3,000 people found that the global population was reduced to less than 1,300 individuals between 800,000 and 900,000 years ago.
 This extreme population bottleneck could have caused the divergence of H. heidelbergensis.

 Human dispersal beyond 45°N seems to have been quite limited during the Lower Palaeolithic, with evidence of short-lived dispersals northward beginning after a million years ago.
 More permanent populations seem to have become established above this parallel about 700,000 years ago.
 This coincides with the spread of hand axe technology across Europe, possibly associated with the dispersal of H. heidelbergensis and behavioural shifts to cope with the cold climate.
 Such occupation becomes much more frequent after 500,000 years ago.

 According to genetic analysis, the last common ancestor of modern humans and Neanderthal split into a modern human line, and a Neanderthal/Denisovan line, and the latter later split into Neanderthal and Denisovans.
 According to nuclear DNA analysis, the 430,000 year old Sima de los Huesos hominins are more closely related to Neanderthals than Denisovans — meaning that the Neanderthal/Denisovan, and thus the modern human/Neanderthal split, had already occurred.
 This suggests that the modern human/Neanderthal last common ancestor had existed long before many specimens typically assigned to H. heidelbergensis did.
 H. heidelbergensis also seems to have lived alongside modern humans, demonstrated by the 300,000 year old Kabwe 1, which could further cast doubt on its position as a modern human ancestor.

 A 2021 phylogeny of some Middle Pleistocene fossils using tip dating:

+A subsequent version of this analysis found a different topology, with Homo heidelbergensis as a monophyletic group: